rsvp/fecon235/README.md

 In https://git.io/gold we make a conjecture that real gold prices is a stationary time-series bound by real interest rates.
+In https://git.io/oil we examine the crude oil markets, specifically the Brent over WFI spread, and construct an optimal portfolio.
 In https://git.io/xbt we statistically analyze Bitcoin as a financial asset.

 SEC 13F filings can be easily parsed, see https://git.io/13F